new-year-hackathon/Goal-Tracker/README.md

 7. Settings (not necessary or hardcode)

 ## Stretch Goal
-- pets vary by country
+- Pets vary by country